We look forward to getting to know you and your child. To apply for admission, please complete the five steps below.

 Pre-K applicants must be three years old by June 1 of the year they would enroll.

-First, please submit the Application for Admission along with a $10 application fee.
+First, please submit the Application for Admission.

 To download an application, click on this link: AJLA Application for Admission.

 - Call the school: (203) 333-2211;

 - Call or text our cell phone: (203) 833-1248; or